Skip to content

 Tainter argued in The Collapse of Complex Societies that civilizations add layers of complexity to solve problems.
 Each layer works — and each adds overhead.
 Eventually the marginal return on new complexity goes negative.
 At that point, collapse is not a failure.
 It is a rational response by people who correctly perceive that the system costs more than it delivers.

 The widespread decline in institutional trust — government, media, healthcare, education, finance — is usually framed as a psychological problem.
 Tainter's framework suggests something more uncomfortable: it may be an accurate perception.
 The institutions are delivering diminishing returns.
 The public's declining confidence is not a bug in their judgment.
+You already knew this.

 Perez mapped five recurring phases in technological revolutions: irruption, frenzy, turning point, synergy, and maturity.
 By her analysis, ICT has reached the turning point — speculation gives way to productive deployment.
 But AI is simultaneously in irruption — the initial explosive phase.
 Two revolutions overlapping like this is historically rare.
 We have found only partial precedent, and it may explain why this period feels more volatile than any single framework predicts.